Azure/bicep-registry-modules/avm/res/app/managed-environment/README.md

 ### Parameter: `platformReservedDnsIP`

 An IP address from the IP range defined by "platformReservedCidr" that will be reserved for the internal DNS server.
 It must not be the first address in the range and can only be used when the environment is deployed into a virtual network.
 If not provided, it will be set with a default value by the platform.
-Required to make the resource WAF compliant.
+Required if zoneRedundant is set to true to make the resource WAF compliant.

 - Required: No
 - Type: string